 The admins must provide a manager, which is compiled together with both of the contestant-submitted files.
-The manager needs to be named manager.ext, where {ext} is the standard extension of a source file in that language.
-Furthermore, the admins must provide appropriate header files for the two source files and for the manager, even if they are empty.
+The manager needs to be named manager. %1, where . %1 is the standard extension of a source file in that language.
+Furthermore, for C/C++ and Pascal, appropriate header files for the two source files given by the contestants need to be provided, as well as manager header files (manager.h, managerlib.pas)-even if they are empty.